reduxjs/redux/README.md

 ## Influences

-Redux evolves the ideas of [Flux](http://facebook.github.io/flux/), but avoids its complexity by taking cues from [Elm](https://github.com/evancz/elm-architecture-tutorial/).
+Redux evolves the ideas from [Flux](http://facebook.github.io/flux/), but avoids its complexity by taking cues from [Elm](https://github.com/evancz/elm-architecture-tutorial/).
-Even if you haven't used Flux or Elm, Redux only takes a few minutes to get started with.
+Even if you haven't used Flux or Elm, Redux only takes a few minutes to get start with.

 ## The Gist

 The whole state of your app is stored in an object tree inside a single _store_.
-The only way to change the state tree is to emit an _action_, an object describing what happened.
+The only way to change the state tree is to emit an _action_, that is an object describing what happened.
-To specify how the actions transform the state tree, you write pure _reducers_.
+To specify how the actions transform the state tree, you should write pure _reducers_.

 That's it!